 Legal Literacy - This article discusses the concept of public order in Private International Law and how this concept can affect the recognition of foreign law as well as a person's legal rights and obligations.

-I. Public order in Private International Law
+I. Public Order in Private International Law